Court documents reveal names of powerful men allegedly linked to Jeffrey Epstein

 The papers were sealed after the Giuffre's case was settled in 2016 for an undisclosed amount of money.

-The Miami Herald then waged a 5-year legal battle to have all documents linked to the case made public.
+The Miami Herald then waged a five-year legal battle to have all documents linked to the case made public.

+According to the newspaper, thousands more pages will be released by the court in the coming days.

 The details released Wednesday offer a paper trail that points to alleged friendships and associations between Epstein and these notable figures, some of which allegedly continued on even after Epstein became a registered sex offender.